 This mission will help you understand how this works.

 You need to find out if the given unix pattern matches the given filename.

-Let me show you a couple of small examples of matching the filenames in the unix-shell.
+Let me show you what I mean by matching the filenames in the unix-shell.
 For example, * matches everything and *.txt matches all of the files that have txt extension.
 Here is a small table that shows symbols that can be used in patterns.